Jahana Bayramova: Personal life

 Bayramova was born on 5 November 1997 in Ashgabat, Turkmenistan and is the second child in the family.
 She developed her love for the sport from an early age and began playing tennis at the age of 8.
 She started her journey by joining the Olympic Stadium of Turkmenistan, where she was coached by Olga Babayan.
 Bayramova's inspiration has been her family.
 She is the only granddaughter of an Honored Artist of Turkmenistan Durdy Bayramov, who died in 2014 from cancer.
 Since then, Bayramova dedicates all her games to her grandfather.

-At the age of 12, Bayramova moved to Villena, Spain, Equelite, Juan Carlos Ferrero's Tennis Academy where she has been gaining experience until 2015.
+At the age of 12, Bayramova moved to Villena, Spain, to attend JC Ferrero Equelite Sport Academy where she has been gaining experience until 2015.
 In January 2016, Bayramova has been admitted to the Holy Names University in Oakland, California.

 Bayramova graduated from the Holy Names University in December 2019, with a Bachelors of Arts in Sports Management and Minor in Psychology.
 She played on the Holy Names University women's tennis team from 2016 to 2019.

 Upon graduation, Bayramova moved to Toronto, Canada.

 She currently resides in Dubai, UAE where Bayramova started working as a high- performance tennis coach at Zayed Abbas Tennis Academy located at the Emirates Golf Club.